 The Company's exploration and other mining activities have previously been, and may in the future be, significantly adversely affected by declines in commodity prices.
 Commodity prices are volatile and are affected by numerous factors beyond the Company's control such as the sale or purchase of metals by various central banks and financial institutions, interest rates, exchange rates, inflation or deflation, fluctuation in the value of the United States dollar and foreign currencies, global and regional supply and demand, and the political and economic conditions of major mining countries throughout the world.
-Any future parious drop in commodity prices or quetained low commodity prices could adversely impact the future serious drop in commodity prices or sustained low commodity prices could adversely impact the Company's future revenues, profits and cash flows.
+Any future serious drop in commodity prices or sustained low commodity prices could adversely impact the Company's future revenues, profits and cash flows.
 In particular, sustained low, or further reductions in, commodity prices could: